Mozilla-Campus-Club-Cummins/Mental-health-journal/README.md

 Contributing:
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to improve.

+DO NOT submit a PR until a maintainer has assigned the issue to your name.